Autism 101 – A Guide to the Spectrum of Disorders

 - Advisory on DSM-5 – MA Dept of Elementary and Secondary Education

 - Science News About Autism – National Institutes of Health

 - Autism 101 – Spectrum News

-Laura D. Mead, MSEd, a teacher and administrator with 20 years of experience in special education, is currently the educational administrator at Pathways Academy, McLean Hospital’s school for students on the autism spectrum, with and without co-occurring psychiatric diagnoses.
+Laura D. Mead, MSEd, MBA, a teacher and administrator with 20 years of experience in special education, is currently the educational administrator at Pathways Academy, McLean Hospital’s school for students on the autism spectrum, with and without co-occurring psychiatric diagnoses.